zaibi290/Translens_DSP/README.md

 - Copy the APK file to your Android device
-- Enable “Install unknown apps” in the phone settings
+- Enable “Install unknown apps” in the phone settings (app will be in files on the phone)
 - Tap the APK file to install Translens

 ## License